scriptnull/vishnubharathi.codes/source/_posts/badger-with-meta.md

 })
 ```

 Immediately after that, the discussion about the Entry API starts.
-The same effect as above code could be achieved by the below snippet.
+The same effect as the above code could be achieved by the below snippet.

 ```go
 err := db.Update(func(txn *badger.Txn) error {